daveysyr/create_firefox-firejail/README.md

 ---

 Make sure that you swap:

 USERNAME for your actual username
 <site> for the name of your choice (e.g. firejail-facebook)
 <url> for the URL of the site, including the https:// part

-    ...or it'll not work!
+###or it'll not work!

 Make executable: